briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 Each repo has a Makefile that includes commands that I frequently use when developing new features or fixing bugs.
 Each repo has commands for the following:

-- synthesizing CDK to CloudFormation / running `terraform plan` and previewing pulumi up for both the base and app stacks
+- synthesizing CDK to CloudFormation / running `terraform plan` / previewing pulumi up for both the base and app stacks
 - creating/updating an ad-hoc base environment called `dev`
 - destroying all resources in the ad-hoc base environment called `dev`
 - creating an ad-hoc app environment called `alpha` that uses resources from `dev`